dotlattice/LatticeObjectTree/README.md

 }
 ```

-And let's saw we create a tree for a Person like this:
+And let's say we create a tree for a Person like this:

 ```c#
 var apollo = new Person